 There are a couple of other important items you’ll need for your rabbit.
 To start with, you’ll need a sturdy carrier.
 Usually, small cat carriers are ideal for rabbits, but you’ll need to take your new rabbit’s size into consideration.
 Many rabbits weigh over 10 pounds and there are even a couple of breeds that reach more than 20 pounds!

 Toys are another important part of your rabbit’s life.
 They should have a variety of toys available to them for chewing, digging, and foraging.
 The problem always comes when trying to find toys your rabbit will actually like to play with.

 I recommend an online store called Small Pet Select.
-They sell a toy sampler pack and send you a number of fun toys for your rabbit to choose from.
+They sell a variety of natural toys, so you can get a number of fun chew toys for your rabbit to choose from.
 I found them about a year ago and have been really impressed with the quality of their products. (and you can get 15% off your purchase by using the code BUNNYLADY at checkout).

 The other items that you’ll need are grooming items.
 Unless you want to go to your vet or a rabbit grooming service every few months, you’ll want to get a set of nail clippers.
 You’ll also need a comb or grooming glove to help your rabbit lose all that fur during shedding season (rabbits shed a lot!).

 Checklist of everything you need for your new rabbit

 * Small Pet Select is my go-to brand for almost any natural or hay-based products.
 They’ve really impressed me with the freshness and quality of their hay, treats, and the natural toys they make for rabbits.
 For that reason, I’ve partnered with this excellent online store so you can get 15% off your first order if you use the code BUNNY LADY at checkout.